Vishaljayaramu/Dictionary/README.md

 •	Azure AI Language : employed in the Static Dictionary App to enhance the natural language processing capabilities, making the app more intelligent and context-aware.
 •	Azure AI Chat Bot
 Azure  AI Chat Bot: integrated into the Static Dictionary App to provide an interactive and conversational user experience
-## Features

-This application has the following features.

-In addition to the above points

 ## Demo images